arc-bphc/arc-iot/arc-iot.md

 ### Gameplay

+#### Individual Round

 The robot will start from a box in the arena.
 The participant must ensure that their robot is connected to the competition WiFi.
+The bombs will be placed by the competition organisers in the arena.

-* The robot must search for an RFID tag in the arena.
+The robot must search for an RFID tag in the arena.
 This must be scanned by the robot.
 On scanning, the server will return a series of numbers which correspond to an instruction.

 There can be three types of instructions for the bombs: